 Fair compensation: Remuneration that is proportionate to the magnitude and type of services rendered by another party or of the harm that is attributable to the first party.

 Fertilizer: Mineral or organic substances, most commonly N, P2O5 and K20, which are applied to soil for the purpose of enhancing plant growth.

+Fibre testing: a suite of wood identification technologies used to identify the family, genus, species and origin of solid wood and fibre based products.

 Focal species: Species whose requirements for persistence define the attributes that must be present if that landscape* is to meet the requirements of the species that occur there (Source: Lambeck, R., J. 1997.
 Focal Species: A multi-species Umbrella for Nature Conservation.
 Conservation Biology vol. 11 (4): 849-856.).